JThuge/OCDL/README.md

 ```

 ## Acknowledgments
-Some components of this code implementation are adopted from [CLIP](https://github.com/openai/CLIP), [IRRA](https://github.com/anosorae/IRRA) and [AlphaCLIP](https://github.com/SunzeY/AlphaCLIP).
+Some components of this code implementation are adapted from [CLIP](https://github.com/openai/CLIP), [IRRA](https://github.com/anosorae/IRRA) and [AlphaCLIP](https://github.com/SunzeY/AlphaCLIP).
 We sincerely appreciate for their contributions.

 ## Citation
-If you find this code useful for your research, please cite our paper.
+If you find our work useful for your research, please cite our paper.

 ```tex
 @inproceedings{li2025object,